jief666/ftpd4scan/README.md

 ## Usage
 You need to connect with an existing account.
 Any password is accepted.
 The current remote directory after login is `[User home directory]/Pictures`.<br/>
 Commands to download, change remote directory, delete remote files, etc. are removed.<br/>
-File name of uploaded files cannot contains any '/'.
+File name of uploaded files cannot contains any '/' to prevent any going up and down in your other files.

 To change the current working directory at login, change the line 87 of `auth.c`. <br/>
 It should be a command line argument...
 I know...